qlik-oss/mira/README.md

-# Mira - A QIX Engine Discovery Service
+# Mira - A Qlik Associative Engine Discovery Service

 **NOTE: This repository is under heavy development**